Tax on Internet ads among Europe’s proposals to plug digital tax gap

 “What we are seeing is we are seeing a real challenge and we think we need to respond to this challenge.
 And as I said we see the best answer is global answer, that’s why we engage with OECD.
 But of course if we see there is no sufficient progress at global level then we act at European level,” added Dombrovskis.

-“I think at the end of the day it’s also int he interests of Member States to protect their tax bases and to avoid fragmentation of internal market when different Member States enforce their unilateral responses.
+“I think at the end of the day it’s also in the interests of Member States to protect their tax bases and to avoid fragmentation of internal market when different Member States enforce their unilateral responses.
 And I hope that we’ll be able to reach agreement on this, also be able to reach agreement on common position which we can represent at the global stage to address this very real problem.”Featured Image: ilbusca/iStock

 0